Will of the People (album): Promotion and release

-The first snippet from the album was heard on 25 December 2021, when Bellamy briefly livestreamed himself and his 10-year-old son, Bing, listening to the song "Won't Stand Down".
+The first snippet from the album was heard on 25 December 2021, when Bellamy briefly livestreamed himself and his then 10-year-old son, Bing, listening to the song "Won't Stand Down".
 About two weeks later, Muse announced the song would be released on 13 January 2022, making it their first single since "Pressure" in September 2018.
 The second single from the album, "Compliance", was released on 17 March, alongside the announcement of the album and its release date of 26 August.

 The third single from the album was the title track, which was released on 1 June 2022.
 That same month, Muse began the European festival leg of their Will of the People World Tour, on which they played all three of the new singles live, as well as a then-unreleased track from the album, "Kill or Be Killed".
 On 21 July, "Kill or Be Killed" was released as the album's fourth single.
 On 23 August, Muse announced that a fifth single from the album, "You Make Me Feel Like It's Halloween", would be released on 26 August, the same day as the release of the album.

 On 25 November 2022 "Ghosts (How Can I Move On)" was released as the sixth and final single from the album featuring Italian singer-songwriter Elisa.
 A French-language version featuring Mylène Farmer was released two weeks later, on 9 December.

 On 1 August 2022, it was announced that Will of the People could be purchased as a non-fungible token (NFT) on the "eco-friendly" Polygon-powered platform Serenade, and that it would be the first album for which NFT sales would qualify for the UK and Australian charts.
 Per The Guardian: "The Muse NFT album will retail for £20 and will be limited to 1,000 copies globally.
 As both an NFT and a limited-edition format, it is relatively sparse in its offering.
 Buyers will get a downloadable version of the album – complete with different sleeve – as high-res FLAC files; the members of Muse will digitally sign it and each of the 1,000 buyers will have their names permanently listed on the linked roster of purchasers."